melanie1031/melanie1031.github.io/essays/Me.md

 ---
 layout: essay
 type: essay
-title: Igniting the fire
+title: Introducing me
-date: 2015-08-26
+date: 2020-02-20
 labels:
-  - Software Engineering
+  - MIS
-  - Learning
+  - Introduction
 ---

 I’m Melanie Yang and initially I could never imagine myself majoring in MIS among all the business majors that we are offered.
 However, I always knew that technology is becoming more and more prominent in the future and in business, so I thought making myself familiar with this field would become a great asset.